 All students will complete the ASU application for the joint program.
 Upon receipt of completed application, ASU will evaluate the candidate and, if acceptable for admission to the ASU program, ASU will forward a copy of the completed application to the TTUHSC School of Nursing Graduate Program Coordinator.
-The Department Chair for the TTUHSC School of Nursing NP Studies.
-The TTUHSC Graduate Program Committee will determine if the applicant may enter the joint program.
+The Department Chair for the TTUHSC School of Nursing NP Studies in conjunction with the TTUHSC Graduate Program Committee will determine if the applicant may enter the joint program.